“TABOO TOPIC 2 - The Taboo Topics about creating for Self Publish clients - Pt2”

 Art Direction when I´m working for a company working with a real art director does not mean I´m being told what to draw or how to specifically draw something that needs to be that exactly like that.
 Exactly "like that" does not exist in that context.
 What exists are - directions to follow - and sometimes a specific color mood to achieve.

-An art director is not someone that keeps telling exactly how a character should be like to the infinite detail but tells the artist that based on what that person has showcased in his portfolio that it might be good if he can paint detail in a certain way ( general or specific direction ) to achieve one of the effects he´s already good at creating in other pics for example.
+An art director is not someone that keeps telling exactly how a character should be like to the infinite detail but tells the artist that based on what that person has showcased in his portfolio that it might be good if he can paint detail in a certain way ( general or specific direction ) to achieve one of the effects he´s already good at creating in his other pics from his own portfolio for example.

 Or - let´s try a different color to balance the overall color mood of the book, or maybe we can find a different composition for the scene.
 It´s never about - draw me this with this specific line direction, or ... don´t use that line width because I don´t like it.